Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Once you fully understand your customers’ experience with your business, you can delight them at every stage of their buying journey.
 Remember, many factors can affect this journey, including customer pain points, emotions, and your company’s touchpoints and processes.

-A customer journey map is the most effective way to visualize this information, whether optimizing the customer experience or exploring a new business opportunity to serve a customer’s unrecognized needs.
+I find customer journey maps most effective for visualizing this information, whether optimizing the customer experience or exploring a new business opportunity to serve a customer’s unrecognized needs.

-Use the free templates in this article to start mapping the future of customer success at your business.
+Use the free templates I've shared in this article to start mapping the future of customer success at your business.

-Editor's note: This post was originally published in August, 2018 and has been updated for comprehensiveness.
+Editor's note: This article was originally published in August 2018 and has since been updated for comprehensiveness.